Traitor Spy

-Traitor Spy is a 1939 British thriller film directed by Walter Summers and starring Bruce Cabot, Marta Labarr, Tamara Desni and Edward Lexy.
-It was shot at Welwyn Studios with sets designed by Ian White.
-It has also been released under the title The Torso Murder Mystery.
-The film is adapted from the novel of the same name by Jacques Pendower.
+Traitor Spy (also known as The Torso Murder Mystery) is a 1939 British thriller film directed by Walter Summers and starring Bruce Cabot, Marta Labarr, Tamara Desni and Edward Lexy.
+It was written by Jan Van Lusil, Summers and Ralph Gilbert Bettison based on the novel of the same title by T.C.H.
+Jacobs (as Jacques Pendower) and was shot at Welwyn Studios with sets designed by Ian White.

 Premise

 Both Scotland Yard and the security services are on the trail of some stolen blueprints and believe there is a link with a headless body discovered in Devon.